konsorten/junos-run-command/README.md

-# Run commands Juniper SRX firewall
+# Run commands on Juniper SRX firewall

 This tools is designed to run a Kubernetes Cron Job and run multiple commands on the Juniper SRX firewall.